thunlp/Few-NERD/README.md

-# Few-NERD: Now Only a Few-shot NER Dataset
+# Few-NERD: Not Only a Few-shot NER Dataset

 This is the source code of the ACL-IJCNLP 2021 paper:  [**Few-NERD: A Few-shot Named Entity Recognition Dataset**](https://www.stingning.cn/assets/pdf/ACL2021-fewnerd.pdf).
 Check out the [website](https://ningding97.github.io/fewnerd/) of Few-NERD.